There are many types of fabrics commonly used for Irish Dance costumes. These are a few of the most popular.

-Gabardine is also a popular option, but it has more of a matte look.
+Gabardine is a great option for a non-velvet dress.
+It has a more matte finish which doesn’t show every wrinkle.
 Most gabardines are fairly sturdy, making it a great option for team costumes as well as solo dresses.
 It doesn’t scar as easy as other dress fabrics, so it will last longer and look better after multiple alterations.
 Gabardine doesn’t have as “fancy” of a look, which may be a pro or con depending on the dancer and the dress design.

 Bodice Base (and Skirt Base)